Tax deduction for parking fines

 Parking fines have long caused confusion amongst clients as to what can, and can't, be claimed against their profits.
-Well, the question as to whether parking fines are an allowable business expense, was further clarified earlier this year in a tribunal between HMRC and G4S.
+Whether a tax deduction for parking fines can be claimed, was clarified in a recent tax tribunal.

 G4S is a huge company in the security sector and one of their subsidiaries is involved in transporting large amounts of cash to the bank on behalf of private customers and is also responsible for making sure that cashpoint machines are always stocked.